pfheatwole/thesis/meta/discussion.rst

 [[Interesting stuff about chord lengths goes here.
 This is about how you specify the chord distribution, and not a discussion about wing design (taper, aspect ratios, etc).]]

+* The *scale* of a section is the scaling factor to produce the section profile from a normalized airfoil curve.

+* How do you specify scale?

+  * What is a chord?

+    The *chord* of a section is the line connecting the leading edge to the trailing edge.
+The scale of a wing section is determined by the length of the chord.

+  * The airfoils are scaled such that the camber line starts at the leading edge and terminates at the trailing edge of the section.
+(In other words, an airfoil is the section profile normalized by the chord length.)

 * You can specify chords as either a position and length, or as two positions (typically the leading and trailing edges). `FreeCAD` and